bkrug/Emu-Writer/README.md

 ### TODO

+* BUG: word wrap does not always happen after deleting a CR now.
 * When creating the disk image, write-protect the program files.
 * When splitting a paragraph, the "new" paragraph should always be the smaller of the two.
 This makes memory management easier.
 * Consider adding a defrag operation that runs every 64/60s seconds.